dlewismcr/BE-ncnews/README.md

 ## Acknowledgments

-- All the wonderful nchelp'ers
+All the tutors at Northcoders, Manchester, UK.